nm-l2tp/NetworkManager-l2tp/README.md

 ## Password protecting the libreswan NSS database

-By default the libreswan NSS database is created in `/etc/ipsec.d/` and is used by NetworkManager-l2tp for VPN connections using libreswan and machine certificates.
+By default the NSS database is created in `/etc/ipsec.d/` on RHEL/Fedora/CentOS but in `/var/lib/ipsec/nss/` on Debian/Ubuntu.
+The NSS database is used by NetworkManager-l2tp for machine certificate VPN connections using libreswan.

 The default libreswan package install for most Linux distributions uses an empty password.
 It is up to the administrator to decide on whether to use a password or not.
 However, a non-empty database password must be provided when running in FIPS mode.

-See the following page on how to set the password for the libreswan NSS database and the syntax for the `/etc/ipsec.d/nsspassword` file where the password is
+See the following page on how to set the password for the libreswan NSS database and the syntax for the `/etc/ipsec.d/nsspassword` file where the password is stored:
-stored:
 * https://libreswan.org/wiki/HOWTO:_Using_NSS_with_libreswan

 ## Debugging